-The program's first 3-time All-West Coast Conference First Team selection (since matched by Gyno Pomare, 2007-09), Thompson also earned WCC Freshman of the Year honors in 1983-1984 after helping lead the Toreros to the league title and to their first NCAA Division I Tournament appearance.
+The program's only 3-time All-West Coast Conference First Team selection, Thompson also earned WCC Freshman of the Year honors in 1983-1984 after helping lead the Toreros to the league title and to their first NCAA Division I Tournament appearance.
 Over his career Scott played in 113 games, starting the final 105 games he played in, with the team going a combined 77-36 (.681 winning percentage).
 He finished with a field goal percentage of .541 (567-1048) and free throw percentage of .728 (241-331).
 In the USD Torero Division I record book following his final season in 1987, Scott was first in blocked shots (183), second in rebounding (740) and third in scoring (1,379 points).
-He was inducted into USD's Chet and Marguerite Pagni Family Athletic Hall of Fame in 2000.
+He was inducted into USD’s Chet and Marguerite Pagni Family Athletic Hall of Fame in 2000.

 Jim Brovelli, University of San Francisco